spitlo/space/README.md

 - [-] Enable "saving" all settings in a URI fragment
   - [ ] If user has cleared and then saves, promt for band and song name before setting save URL?
   - [x] Include auto-evolve value in save
 - [x] Add "Help" button
 - [x] Play the correct sound when user clicks a dot
+- [ ] Expose some settings (like BPM) through global functions?
+So that entering f. ex. `setBPM(55)` would change the BPM of the song?